-According to legend, its origins are linked to Glaucus, son of Minos and Valmontone was the ancient city of Volsci Tolerium.
-In Roman times there were several villas in the lower zone where the ancient Via Latina passed, that connected Rome to Naples.
+The name of Valmontone is probably derived from the topography of the “valley overlooked by a mountain”, on which the town was located within the Latina Valley.
+According to a legend its origins are related to Glauco, the son of Minosse and Valmontone was the ancient Tolerium city of the Volsci.
+In Roman times there were several villas in the lower area where the ancient Via Labicana and Via Latina crossed Rome with Naples.

-Since 1200, thanks to Pope Innocent III, Valmontone became a transit stop for emperors and popes, like Charles VIII and Urban VI.
-Then it had a period of decline.
-Valmontone has been destroyed several times: in 1526, due to choosing the wrong alliances, it was sacked by the armies of Pope Paul IV and the troops of Marcantonio Colonna and salt was scattered on its ruins.
+Since 1200, thanks to Pope Innocent III, Valmontone has seen passage and support for emperors and popes, such as Charles VIII and Urban VI, and then had a period of decline.
+Valmontone has been destroyed several times: in 1528, because of wrong alliances, it was plundered by the armies of Pope Paul IV and the troops of Marcantonio Colonna and salt was scattered on its ruins.